sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 #### Steps {#gke-steps}

-**1** – Create your override file and add in any configuration override settings you need - see [configuration](#configuration) for more information on override files and the options for what can be configured.
+**1** – Create your override file and add in any configuration override settings you need—see [configuration](#configuration) for more information on override files and the options for what can be configured.

 Add into your override file the below values to configure both your ingress hostname and your storage class.
 We recommend configuring Ingress to use [Container-native load balancing] to expose Sourcegraph publicly on a domain of your choosing and setting the Storage Class to use [Compute Engine persistent disk].
 (For an example file see [override.yaml](https://github.com/sourcegraph/deploy-sourcegraph-helm/tree/main/charts/sourcegraph/examples/gcp/override.yaml))